Vinfall/UserScripts/README.md

 ### CNM.R18

-Confirm age automatically on various sites (mostly doujin/game related) as I'm *Certainly Not Minor* aka.
+Confirm age automatically on various sites (mostly doujin/game related, but with most Otome stuff excluded) as I'm *Certainly Not Minor* aka.
 CNM.R18.

 Tested to work on all [VNDB extlinks](https://vndb.org/d3#4) except sites require filling DoB like Steam, Epic Games, GOG & eShop US (and some good guy who do not require age verification).